gersak/vura/README.md

 Multimethod **calendar-frame** provides implementations for :year, :month and :week view for given value.
 This function might be usefull in frontend for creating different UI components with OM or Reagent or some other Clojure/script frontend library.
-Don't forget to use **with-time-configuration** macro to put context on calendar-frame (to define holidays and weekend-days).
+Don't forget to use **with-time-configuration** macro to put context on calendar-frame (to flag holidays and weekend-days).

 ## Don't forget about round-number